Portuguese Household Finance and Consumption Survey

 Some questions that ISFF allows to answer

-The Portuguese Household Finance and Consumption Survey (ISFF) collects detailed information on the wealth, debt and income of households living in Portugal, on the basis of a representative sample.
+The Portuguese Household Finance and Consumption Survey (ISFF) collects, approximately every three years since 2010, detailed information on the wealth, debt and income of households living in Portugal, on the basis of a representative sample.
 This survey also collects information on demographic and social aspects, consumption and saving as well as households’ behaviour, most notably their attitudes and expectations.

 The ISFF is part of the European project Household Finance and Consumption Survey (HFCS) which produces comparable information across euro area countries.
 The HFCS is developed by the Household Finance and Consumption Network (HFCN), which is coordinated by the European Central Bank.